bordalix/helm-wallet/README.md

 ## Design

-- It's a Lightning wallet that uses [Boltz](https://boltz.exchange) to swap between L-BTC and Lightning;
+- It's a Lightning wallet that uses Liquid and [Boltz](https://boltz.exchange) to swap between L-BTC and Lightning;
 - On the UI side, I do love brutalism.

 ## Drawbacks